AlbertS789/dissertation/README.md

 4. Extract the files

 ### Running the Notebook
 The main notebook, called "Main.ipynb", contains all the code used during this project.
-On it, there are three variables that should be changed in order to use the different implementations.
-To run it, please follow these steps.
+On it, there are some variables that should be changed in order to use the different implementations.
+Please follow these steps to run the notebook.
 1. Go the "General Execution" section
 2. Make sure the relative paths are correctly writen.
 (It is assumed that there will be a folder "dataset" at the same level of the notebook, and on this, it will be the "15mins" folder from Pecan Street Dataset)
 3. The list "houses_ids" contains the IDs of the houses that will be considered as part of the execution.